txt/aa24/docs/projects.md

    - Replace NB with FFT.
 Use, say, B0=6.
 Note: you will have to implemt FFT trees. not hard.
      But rememember the $2^D$ trick  (generate mulitple trees, pick the best, using _done_, apply that to test data)..
-1. Some of the goals we are exploring are a little dull.
-Can we do better?
-   - For https://arxiv.org/pdf/2311.17483.pdf, fig 9, what support can you add to support (say) 5 of the lefthand side reqirements?
-   - This one is challenging.
-How would you generate the data to explore?
-     - But wait! we only need < 30 examples.
-Does that help us?
 1. Why start from scratch?
 Can we reuse old results:
    - For our larger data sets...
      - Divide the data in half